Zac Robinson

-Zachary Ross Robinson (born September 29, 1986) is an American football coach who is the pass game coordinator and quarterbacks coach for the Los Angeles Rams of the National Football League (NFL).
-He played quarterback at Oklahoma State and was drafted by the New England Patriots in the seventh round of the 2010 NFL Draft, later playing for the Seattle Seahawks, Detroit Lions, and Cincinnati Bengals before retiring in 2013.
-Robinson became a coach in 2019, serving as an assistant coach for the Rams.
+Zachary Ross Robinson (born September 29, 1986) is an American professional football who is the offensive coordinator for the Atlanta Falcons of the National Football League (NFL).
+He played quarterback for the Oklahoma State Cowboys and was selected by the New England Patriots in the seventh round of the 2010 NFL draft.
+He was also a member of the Seattle Seahawks, Detroit Lions, and Cincinnati Bengals before retiring in 2013.
+Robinson became a coach in 2019, serving as an assistant coach for the Los Angeles Rams.

-Early years
+Early life

 Robinson attended Chatfield Senior High School in Littleton, Colorado, where he played football at multiple offensive positions.
 As a senior, Robinson threw for 1,475 yards, 15 touchdowns, and six interceptions.
 The same season, he also caught 39 passes for 850 yards and 11 touchdowns, while also rushing for 1,078 yards and eight touchdowns.

-Playing career

-College
+College career

 Following high school, Robinson attended Oklahoma State University, where he redshirted as a freshman in 2005.
 He was a reserve quarterback for the Cowboys in 2006, finishing the season with 345 yards on 51 attempts and three touchdowns, while also recording 144 yards rushing.

-In the second game of Robinson's 2007 sophomore season, he became the Cowboys' starter at quarterback and went on to lead his team to an appearance in the 2007 Insight Bowl.
+In the second game of Robinson's 2007 sophomore season, he became the Cowboys' starter at quarterback and went on to lead his team to an appearance in the 2007 Insight Bowl, where he was the game MVP.
 After taking over the starting role, Robinson recorded 847 yards rushing and 2,824 yards passing and combined for 32 touchdowns.
 His 3,671 total offensive yards set a school record.
 In that season, the only other player in Division I FBS to rush for at least 800 yards and pass for 2,800 yards was Heisman Trophy winner Tim Tebow.

 Robinson led Oklahoma State to the 2008 Holiday Bowl his junior season.
 He finished the 2008 regular season with 562 yards rushing with 8 touchdowns and 3,064 yards passing with 25 touchdowns.

 Robinson was viewed as one of the best senior quarterbacks in the 2009 preseason.
 Robinson began the season with a win over Georgia, throwing for 135 yards and two touchdowns.
-However, his season took a turn when Cowboys running back Kendall Hunter suffered an injury and was sidelined for a good portion of the season while wide receiver Dez Bryant, who became a first round pick in the 2010 NFL Draft, was suspended for the rest of the season, breaking up what Rivals.com had coined the "Best Offensive Trio of 2009."
+However, his season took a turn when Cowboys running back Kendall Hunter suffered an injury and was sidelined for a good portion of the season while wide receiver Dez Bryant, who became a first round pick in the 2010 NFL draft, was suspended for the rest of the season, breaking up what Rivals.com had coined the "Best Offensive Trio of 2009."
 Later in the season, Robinson suffered a concussion and shoulder injury in a game against Texas Tech when he collided with Red Raider cornerback Jamar Wall.
 He also suffered a hamstring injury at one point during the season, and finished the season with 2,084 yards passing and 15 touchdowns on the season.

 Robinson completed his Bachelor of University Studies degree at Oklahoma State in December 2013.